David Walker (historian): Other work

-BHP Billiton Chair of Australian Studies
+BHP Chair of Australian Studies

-In November 2012, Walker was appointed as the inaugural BHP Billiton Professor in Australian Studies at Peking University.
-The chair was an initiative of the Australia-China Council, the Foundation for Australian Studies in China, BHP Billiton, Peking University and the Australian Department of Industry and was the first high-profile, privately funded Australian professorial position in China.
+In November 2012, Walker was appointed as the inaugural BHP Professor in Australian Studies at Peking University.
+The chair was an initiative of the Australia-China Council, the Foundation for Australian Studies in China, BHP, Peking University and the Australian Department of Industry and was the first high-profile, privately funded Australian professorial position in China.

 In announcing Professor Walker's appointment, the Australian Minister for Trade, Craig Emerson said that the chair was an indication of the Australian government's commitment to encouraging Australia students to look to Asia as their future.
 It was consistent with the government response to the "Australia in the Asian Century White Paper", which aimed to have more Australian university students studying overseas and a greater proportion undertaking part of their degree in an Asian country by 2025.

 Emerson praised Walker as an outstanding ambassador for Australian education who would engage with Chinese researchers, students, government and the community to lift the profile of studies of Australian society, history and culture.
 Walker would also provide academic leadership to a network of more than 30 Australian Studies Centres in Chinese universities, which has been supported by the Australia-China Council for two decades.

 Professor Walker retired from the Chair in 2016 but has continued to support Australian Studies Centres throughout China.

 Awards and fellowships

-The Academy of the Social Sciences in Australia elected Walker a fellow in 2001 and the Australian Academy of the Humanities bestowed the same honor in 2005.
+The Academy of the Social Sciences in Australia elected Walker a fellow in 2001 and the Australian Academy of the Humanities bestowed the same honour in 2005.
 He received the Ernest Scott prize following the publication of Anxious Nation.

 In April 2012, Walker became the Alfred Deakin Professor of Australian Studies, the highest honour that Deakin University can bestow on its academic staff.

-Walker was awarded Membership of the Order of Australia (AM) in the 2018 Queen's Birthday honours.
+Walker was awarded Membership of the Order of Australia (AM) in the 2018 Queen's Birthday Honours.